 The EBA guidelines on outsourcing arrangements will also have implications for risk management.
 The guidelines include detailed requirements for due diligence, risk analysis and documentation for outsourcing arrangements extending beyond the current MaRisk requirements.
-For the purposes of assessing an outsourcing arrangement, the term "material" has been replaced by "critical or important".
 There are also additional requirements relating to the terms and conditions in outsourcing agreements and their monitoring as well as relating to the extension of termination rights.
 These requirements especially concern compliance with IT security standards and outsourcing to cloud service providers.
 Under the EBA guidelines, the requirements relating to suboutsourcing are also substantially expanded.
 Because the EBA guidelines on outsourcing arrangements will require modification of existing contracts, there will be a transition period up to December 31, 2021 for these changes.

-Supervisory authorities are also increasingly focusing on interest rate risk in the banking book and on information and communication technology (ICT) risk.
-Volkswagen Bank GmbH is being guided by the corresponding requirements in the EBA guidelines on the management of interest rate risk in the banking book, the EBA guidelines on measuring ICT risk and in BaFin's supervisory requirements for IT in financial institutions.
+Supervisory authorities are also increasingly focusing on interest rate risk in the banking book and on information and communication technology Volkswagen Bank GmbH is guided by the corresponding requirements in the EBA guidelines on the management of interest rate risk in the banking book, the EBA guidelines on measuring ICT risk, and BaFin's supervisory requirements for IT in financial institutions (BAIT).
+The latter requirements are currently being revised again, notably so that they take into account EBA requirements.
+Against the background of the increasing risk of cyber attacks, the draft published by the European Commission last year for an EU regulation on digital operational resilience for the financial sector (DORA), the aim of which is to achieve a uniform high level of digital operational resilience, is of particular significance with regard to harmonized requirements for the security of network and information systems.
+Some of these requirements are already known from the EBA's guidelines on ICT and security risk management and BaFin's supervisory requirements for IT in financial institutions.